 “Our vision is to become a leader in the provision of water, used water and environmental services which will empower people, protect the environment, and enhance sustainable development.”

-Annual Board Evaluation
+Annual Board and Board Committee Evaluation

 1. Board and Board Committee processes and meetings;

-4. Board Member’s self-evaluation; and
+4. Board member and Board Committee member self-evaluation; and

-5. Performance of the President and CEO.
+5. Evaluation of the performance of the President and CEO.

 This evaluation enables the Board and the Management to determine areas that need improvement on the very scope and criteria of the evaluation process.
 It also allows the Board to explain their respective ratings and to provide their own comments on the matters discussed in the evaluation.
 The scope and criteria for the Board Evaluation Process is contained in the Charter of the Board of Directors.
 The Charter of the Board is available for download at the Company’s website.

 Download the Criteria for the Board Evaluation